xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/TcpController.md

 When the `TcpController` receives a `MisbehaviorManager.PeerBanned` event, it removes any connections to the banned peer.

-Overall, the `TcpController` class is an important part of the Alephium project's networking infrastructure.
+Overall, the `TcpController` class is an important part of the Oxygenium project's networking infrastructure.
 It manages TCP connections between nodes in the network and ensures that connections are properly confirmed and denied.
 ## Questions:
  1. What is the purpose of this code?
-- This code is a part of the alephium project and it is responsible for managing TCP connections between nodes in the network.
+- This code is a part of the oxygenium project and it is responsible for managing TCP connections between nodes in the network.

 2. What external libraries or dependencies does this code use?
 - This code uses Akka and Scala standard libraries.